joseignacioLS/geneticWebPage/README.md

 About the website
-    This is a custom website developed by Jose Ignacio LS.
-It mimics how react works.
+    This is a custom website developed for the laboratory of genetics in the university of Alicante.
+    Unluckily, the hosting service of the university only allows vanilla js, so in order to have a easy-to-work-with and dynamic website I have developed this modular system.

     In order to modify it you need to modify javascript files.
     If you are not familiar with javascript, please be careful, backup before editing, and work in small steps.